ITU-BDSA23-GROUP8/Chirp/docs/report.md

 		dotnet test

-4. **Expected result *1st Part* ** should look alike, with 17 passed tests.:
+4. **Expected result *1st Part*** should look alike, with 17 passed tests.:

 	![ScreenshotOfTerminal](images/FirstPartOfTests.png)

 5. Now, open a second terminal, from the /test/PlaywrightTests folder
-6. To run the second part of the test suite (the Playwright tests), type in this terminal:
+6. To run the second part of the test suite (non-Playwright tests), type in this terminal:

 		dotnet test